MAPSuio/spring-challenge17/hack_the_gibson/README.md

 was the substitution in the example above that was used, the answer would be `FRXHEWSCKQLIBVGMUNDTZPJAOY`.

-Hint: The decoded last word in the text is `BEFORE`.
+Hint: The last word in the text decodes to `BEFORE`.

 ```
 X RTNAXIXWUZM ZE WJT UMRTHTMRTMNT ZE NPYTIVHXNT